cx-cloud-101/speedtest-workshop/azure/overview.md

 3. Create basic logger in Program.cs
 4. Add configuration
 5. Refactor into SpeedTestRunner.cs (This introduces TestResult.cs)
-6. Switch to using fake test-results, so you don't overload the notwork
+6. Switch to using fake test-results, so you don't overload the network

 An API for all things
 ---------------------